lmmx/crustrace/README.md

 There is now a `crustrace-attributes` crate exposing a `syn`-free (simpler, yet functional!) version of the `tracing-attributes::instrument` macro.
 In turn this can get exported from the `crustrace` crate...

+It no longer uses `tracing::instrument` and now is entirely using `crustrace-attributes::instrument` (which will be re-exported so it can be referred to as simply `crustrace::instrument`).

 ### Complete Example

 ```rust